pablo-fdz/CDS_final_project/README.md

 # 5. Sample implementation

 To see an example of the implementation of the library, check out the Jupyter Notebook `pipeline_notebook.ipynb`.

+# 6. Other characteristics of the library

+The library also includes the creation of an API to train the model and unit tests for some preprocessing classes, which can be extended to more classes for convenience.